Sead Kajtaz

 Sead Kajtaz (born 14 February 1963) is a Bosnian retired footballer and manager.
 He was capped once for the Yugoslavia national football team.
-He is the father of Croatian swimmer Amina Kajtaz.
+He is the father of Bosnian and Croatian swimmer Amina Kajtaz.

 International career

 He made his debut for Yugoslavia in a May 1986 friendly match away against Belgium in which he came on as a late substitute for Haris Škoro.
 It remained his sole international appearance.

 Later years

 After retiring, he kept linked with FK Velež Mostar where he held many different positions, from president, sports director and coach.